 VB to .NET Multi-Project Migration

-ArtinSoft’s Visual Basic Upgrade Companion allows the conversion of multiple VB 6.0 projects in a single .NET migration solution.
-To make this happen, the Visual Basic Upgrade Companion features a boosted pre-processor environment and the Upgrade Manager.
+ArtinSoft’s Visual Basic Upgrade Companion allows the conversion of multiple VB 6.0 projects in a single migration solution.
+To make this happen, the Visual Basic Upgrade Companion features a boosted pre-processor environment and the Upgrade Manager user environment.

 References Resolution

-Each reference is identified and classified (explicit, dynamic, internal, external, third party, and more) to identify possibly unresolved or conflictive items.
+Each reference is identified and classified (explicit, dynamic, internal, external, third party, and more) to identify possible unresolved or conflictive items.

 Global Pre-processing

-This preliminary stage creates a common framework among all the projects to improve the VB to .NET migration of some particularities, such as:
+This preliminary stage creates a common framework among all the projects to improve the migration of some particularities, such as:

 • Interface creation